jvanasco/pyramid_session_redis/README.md

 The 1.2.x branch and earlier are largely a "drop-in-replacement" compatible with Eric Rasmussen's `pyramid_redis_sessions` as-is.
-If you are migrating from that project and do not want to upgrade code, you should pin your install of this library to `pyramid_session_redis<=1.3.0` or `pyramid_session_redis<1.3`.
+If you are migrating from that project and do not want to upgrade code, you should pin your install of this library to `pyramid_session_redis<=1.3.0` or `pyramid_session_redis<1.3`

+**Please be aware that you will be limited to using outdated versions of Pyramid 1.x if using the 1.2.x branch.**

-The 1.4.x branch and later have several design changes and are not a drop-in replacement, they require some editing for migration: some kwargs have changed;
+Starting with the 1.4.x branch, several design changes were made and this library is not a drop-in replacement, **HOWEVER** upgrading will only require minimal editing of your code: some editing for migration; some kwargs have changed;
-the structure of the package changed (imports); and advanced users who leverage the internal systems will need to upgrade.
-The package is a plug-and-play Pyramid ISessions interface, so there are very small changes.
+the structure of the package changed (imports); and advanced users who leverage the internal systems may need to upgrade.
+It should not take more than 5 minutes to convert.
+The package is still a plug-and-play Pyramid ISessions interface, so there are very small changes.

 Prior Branch Incompatibilities
 ______________________________